MdnAgency/prestashop-module-tva2014/README.md

 Simple prestashop module to schedule tax update for 01/01/2014

--Install module
+* Install module
--Go to module setup
+* Go to module setup
--Edit your new tax rules, they'll be automatically applied
+* Edit your new tax rules, they'll be automatically applied

 # Mise à jour de la tva 2014